 Adjust the position of the sheet entry in relation to an edge of the sheet symbol, then click or press Enter to anchor the sheet entry to the required edge and complete placement.

 The coloring of the sheet entry will aid in its correct placement.
-While outside of a sheet symbol, the entry will appear grayed out and you will be prevented from placing it.
-When over a sheet symbol, the entry will turn blue, indicating it can be placed at that location.
-Once placed, the entry will revert to its true coloring, as defined by its Fill Color property.
+While outside of a sheet symbol, the entry will appear grayed-out and you will be prevented from placing it.
+When over a sheet symbol, the entry will turn blue indicating it can be placed at that location.
+Once placed, the entry will revert to its true coloring as defined by its Fill Color property in the Properties panel.

-This method of editing allows you to select a placed sheet entry object directly in the workspace and change its location graphically.
+This method of editing allows you to select a placed sheet entry object directly in the design space and change its location graphically.

-Sheet entries can only be adjusted with respect to their shape by changing their I/O Type (accessed through the Sheet Entry dialog).
+Sheet entries can only be adjusted with respect to their shape by changing their I/O Type in the Properties panel.
 As such, editing handles are not available when the Sheet Entry object is selected.